 In the Day-Ahead Market, Resources must submit offers to sell energy and AS (all the types) in order to be awarded.

 The equations below are describing Option 2.
+The equations for Option 3 are not described.
 If the reader is interested in the equations for the Option 1 approach in the concept paper, then in the equations below:

 Consider SOR offers (spinning operating reserve) as Non-Spin (both On-Line and Off-Line)